Before the lesson

 The limb that is connected to our arm and fingers. out the Activity: Male internal body parts.
 Ask the children to work individually to label the body parts using the words given on the sheet.
 Go over the answers as a class and correct any misconceptions.

 Now hand out the Activity: Female internal body parts.
 Get the children to look first at the top diagram.
 Explain that these are external parts but they are not easy to see as they are between a female’s legs and are hidden by folds of skin called the The folds of skin on the external female genitals (vulva)..
-Reinforce that this entire area is called the The external female sex organ..
+To strengthen or support a pre-existing idea. that this entire area is called the The external female sex organ..
 Ask the children to label these parts.

 Then ask the children to label the second diagram showing the female internal body parts.